Chart Color Schemes

 Silverdale's residents are extremely healthy with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Among older, at risk cohorts, prevalence is near the nation's average.
-Private health cover rate is very high, approximately 56% of the total population (~3,284 people).
-The most common medical conditions are asthma and arthritis, affecting 8.2 and 7.1% of residents respectively.
-72.2% of residents declare themselves completely clear of medical ailments, compared to 0% across Greater Sydney.
-As of 6th June 20XX, 10.5% of residents are aged 65 and over (615 people).
-Health outcomes among seniors require more attention than the broader population.
+This aligns with national averages for older, at-risk cohorts.
+Approximately 56% (~3,410 people) of the total population has private health cover.
+The most prevalent medical conditions are asthma and arthritis, affecting 8.2% and 7.1% of residents respectively.
+A significant majority, 72.2%, report no medical ailments, compared to 0% in Greater Sydney.
+Silverdale has a higher proportion of seniors aged 65 and over at 10.6% (645 people).
+While health outcomes among seniors are above average, they require more attention than the broader population.

 Frequently Asked Questions - Health